Private beta — Celoce Cloud: distributed builds with remote caching

 One workflow instead of many.

-Native delivery today depends on disconnected tools that were never designed to work together.
 Celoce unifies compilation, bindings, packaging, caching, and distribution into a single path — from .cpp to every target.

 Source